-The Configuration Register sets the temperature range, controls Shutdown mode, and determines how the ALERT/THERM2 pin functions.
+The Configuration Register sets the temperature range, controls shutdown mode, and determines how the ALERT/THERM2 pin functions.
 The Configuration Register is set by writing to pointer address 09h and read by reading from pointer address 03h.

-The MASK bit (bit 7) enables or disables the ALERT pin output if AL/TH = 0.
+The MASK bit (bit 7) enables or disables the \overline{ALERT} pin output if AL/TH = 0.
 If AL/TH = 1 then the MASK bit has no effect.
-If MASK is set to '0', the ALERT pin goes low when one of the temperature measurement channels exceeds its high or low limits for the chosen number of consecutive conversions.
-If the MASK bit is set to '1', the TMP401 retains the ALERT pin status, but the ALERT pin will not go low.
+If MASK is set to '0', the \overline{ALERT} pin goes low when one of the temperature measurement channels exceeds its high or low limits for the chosen number of consecutive conversions.
+If the MASK bit is set to '1', the TMP411 retains the \overline{ALERT} pin status, but the \overline{ALERT} pin will not go low.

 The shutdown (SD) bit (bit 6) enables or disables the temperature measurement circuitry.
-If SD = 0, the TMP401 converts continuously at the rate set in the Conversion Rate Register.
-When SD is set to '1', the TMP401 immediately stops converting and enters a shutdown mode.
-When SD is set to '0' again, the TMP401 resumes continuous conversions.
-A single conversion can be started when SD = 1 by writing to the One-Shot Register.
+If SD = 0, the TMP411 converts continuously at the rate set in the conversion rate register.
+When SD is set to '1', the TMP411 immediately stops converting and enters a shutdown mode.
+When SD is set to '0' again, the TMP411 resumes continuous conversions.

-The AL/TH bit (bit 5) controls whether the $\overline{ALERT}$ pin functions in ALERT mode or THERM2 mode.
-If AL/TH = 0, the $\overline{ALERT}$ pin operates as an interrupt pin.
-In this mode, the $\overline{ALERT}$ pin goes low after the set number of consecutive out-of-limit temperature measurements occur.
+The AL/TH bit (bit 5) controls whether the $\overline{\text{ALERT}}$ pin functions in ALERT mode or THERM2 mode.
+If AL/TH = 0, the $\overline{\text{ALERT}}$ pin operates as an interrupt pin.
+In this mode, the ALERT pin goes low after the set number of consecutive out-of-limit temperature measurements occur.